-7th Sunday Easter (C) 29th May 2022 'May they be one in Us'
+'May they be one in Us'

-Acts 7: Stephen sees Jesus in the glory of God

-Ps 96: For You indeed are the Lord most high above all the earth

-Apoc 22: Come, Lord Jesus

-Jn 17: 20-26: may they be so completely one ...
+Acts 7: Stephen sees Jesus in the glory of God Ps 96: For You indeed are the Lord most high above all the earth Apoc 22: Come, Lord Jesus Jn 17: 20-26: may they be so completely one ...

 We love doing things with others, don't we?
-Being united with others in some common purpose can bring a real buzz, a euphoria, a sense of elation at just being human and being with others.
-Dancing on a boat on the Thames, joining a political rally, singing on the football terraces, being with others at Mass, praying in huge crowds in St Peter's Square with the Pope, or at World Youth Day ...
-Man's a social being and likes doing things together, and the greater the crowd joining in the action the more euphoric it can feel.
-We have this urge to want to be united - it thrills us to be engaged in something together for a common purpose.
+Being united with others in some common purpose can bring a real buzz, a euphoria even, a sense of elation at just being human and being with others.
+Dancing on a boat on the Thames, singing along to a favourite song; joining a political rally; singing on the football terraces; being with others at Mass, silently adoring or singing a deeply moving hymn; praying in huge crowds in St Peter's Square with the Pope, or at World Youth Day ...
+Man's a social being and likes doing things together, and the greater the crowd joining in the action - and the singing! - the more euphoric it can feel.
+We have this urge to want to be united, especially with a united voice - it thrills us to be engaged in something together for a common purpose.

-But all too often, the greatest incentive to uniting together is 'in opposition to ...' others: football crowds chanting one against another; political parties trading slogans; a country taking up arms against another nation, or across a sectarian divide.
+But all too often, much of the incentive to uniting together is 'in opposition to ...' others: football crowds chanting one against another; political parties trading slogans; a country taking up arms against another nation, or across a sectarian divide.
 These sort of things can, sadly, really get people united behind a cause - bashing the other side!
 How hard it is instead to get people to unite behind causes which are for the benefit of others, rather than for their battering.
 What a sorry state of affairs!

-Here's Jesus praying to get the message across to the apostles at the Last Supper, not one but four times!
-May they all be one ...
-May they be one in us ...
-May they be one as we are one ...
-May they be so completely one ...
+Here today is Jesus praying the High Priestly Prayer (Jn 17) to get the message across to the apostles at the Last Supper, not once but four times!
+May [they] all be one ...
+May [they] also be [one] in us ...
+May [they] be one even as we are one ...
+May [they] become perfectly one ...
 What Jesus is talking about is not 'one ... in opposition to ...' another one, but one, truly one!
-Not one set against another set (of Christians against pagans, say), but completely one.
-Jesus is praying for mankind to be one in Him - His apostles, and His Church for a start, but ultimately for all people to be one in Him.
-We have this urge to be united as a human race, but can miss the focus of our unity: we can't be fully united e.g. as dog-walkers, or as nationalists, or as socialists, or as Brits ... there is only one name by which the whole of mankind can be united, and that is the name of Jesus.
-Mankind can only be one in Jesus - in no-one else; in nothing else.
-Our urge to be united, and our emotional thrill from seeing and experiencing a large group of people at one has its source in our really being one people in God's sight, one race modelled on God made man, all made to be one in Jesus.
-There's one world (God's world), one race (the human race), one Lord, and one Spirit who can unite us, the Spirit of Jesus.
+Not one set against another (Christians vs. pagans, say), but completely one.
+Jesus is praying for mankind to be one in Him - His apostles and His Church for a start, but ultimately for all people to be one in Him.
+We have this urge to be united as a human race, but we can miss the focus of our unity: we can't be fully united e.g. as dog-walkers, or as Europhiles, or as F-1 fans, or as Brits ... there is only one name by which the whole of mankind can be united, and that is the name of Jesus: mankind can only be one in Jesus - in noone else; in nothing else.
+Our urge to be united, and our emotional thrill from seeing and experiencing a large group of people at one has its source in our really being one people in God's sight, one race modelled on God-mademan, all made to be one in Jesus.
+There's one world (God's world); and one race (the human race); and one Lord, and one Spirit who can unite us, the Spirit of Jesus.